-MTSA utilizes an electronic funds transfer (EFT) system to disburse credit balances/refunds of financial aid into student's personal banking accounts.
-Any amount of assistance a student received above direct charges is a credit balance owed to them and will be issued via EFT.
-Credit balances are posted to student accounts within 14 days of the disbursement date.
-Students will complete an EFT Authorization giving permission to wire funds to their personal account.
+MTSA utilizes an electronic funds transfer (EFT) system to disburse credit balances/refunds of financial aid into Fellow's personal banking accounts.
+Any amount of assistance a Fellow received above direct charges is a credit balance owed to them and will be issued via EFT.
+Credit balances are posted to Fellow personal accounts within 14 business days of the disbursement date.
+Fellows will complete an EFT Authorization giving permission to transfer funds to their personal account.